praeclarum/FunctionalMeetup/slides/index.md

 # Conclusion

 * Functional Programming is Great!
-* Can be used to solve common mobile app problems
+* Can be used to solve common mobile app problems by
+    - breaking them down into simpler problems
+    - reducing coupling
 * Can be used in small doses, rabbit sized doses, or web scale

 ---